benorrin/benorrin.github.io/pages/colophon.md

 # Colophon

 ## Hosting
-This website is proudly hosted on an old ASUS PC tucked away in the comfort of my bedroom.
-Despite its age, this trusty machine faithfully serves as the backbone of my online presence, providing a cozy home for my digital creations.
+This website is proudly hosted on an old ASUS PC tucked away in the comfort of my bedroom here in Brighton.
+Despite its age, this trusty machine faithfully serves as the backbone of my online presence.

 ## Site Generation
 The pages of this website come to life through the magic of static HTML generation with Jekyll.
-This streamlined process ensures that content loads quickly and reliably, delivering a seamless browsing experience to visitors.
+I've toyed around with plenty of blogging platforms, CMS' and static site generators over the years - but I find that the simplest solution is the best one.

+I'm considering toying around with creating my files within emacs org mode, but thats a discussion for another day...

 ## Content Creation
 Crafting the content for this website is a labor of love, made possible by the powerful simplicity of Markdown.
 Armed with GNU Emacs, I immerse myself in the creative flow, sculpting each word and expression to convey my thoughts and ideas with clarity and precision.